A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Geometric Notions of Data Heterogeneity

-Note that we always have {$0\le\theta_{ij},\theta_{\text{H}}\le \frac{\pi}{2}$}.
+Note that we have {$0\le\theta_{\text{H}}\le \theta_{ij}\le \frac{\pi}{2}$} for all pairs of machines $i,j\in [m]$.
 Also, note that the more the local data spaces of the machines diverge from each other in the angular sense, the greater is the cross-machine angular heterogeneity of the network.
 At the same time, however, a salient feature of this notion of data heterogeneity is that its value is invariant with respect to any scaling applied to the rows of $A$.
 This is especially useful in the context of solving a linear system, because the true solution of such a system is unaffected by scaling any subset of the equations.

 \begin{remark} To understand the generality of Definition~\ref{def:cross-machine}, we revisit~\eqref{eq:global}.
 Since $A$ is assumed to be invertible,~\eqref{eq:global} can be expressed as the unconstrained minimization of the loss function $f:\R^n\to\R$ defined by $f(x)=\norm{Ax-b}^2$.
 When implemented distributively, this can be interpreted as the problem of learning a machine learning model $x$ with the rows of $A_i$ denoting the feature vectors of the data samples stored at machine $i$ and the corresponding entries of $b$ denoting the data labels.
 This suggests that Definitions~\ref{def:cosine} and~\ref{def:cross-machine} can be adapted for distributed learning scenarios by replacing $\{\row(A_i)\}_{i=1}^m$ in these definitions with the linear spans of the feature vectors stored at the respective machines. \end{remark}